|

 If he "passes" the next player to his left may bid or "pass".

-And so the bidding continues in a clockwise rotation until one player bids or until all four players "pass".
+And so the bidding continues in a clockwise rotation until one

 If all four "pass" the hand is not played & a raw score of 0 is recorded.